luisbebop/mission/persistence.md

 # What could actually be built with such a solution?

 Well, it seems like pretty much everything.
 Could you write a secure chat app?
 Sure.
 Just make the "document" available to the participants and grant all participants write access and watch them "edit" the document.
-Could you write video sharing webite?
+Could you write video sharing web site?
 Sure, why not.
 The videos are distributed using multi-peer downloads so they autoscale.
-Public videos are stored without a permission block (which means they aren't encrypted) and the "front page" is just another document owned by the app but granting everyone read privelleges (again, the document would not be encrypted).
+Public videos are stored without a permission block (which means they aren't encrypted) and the "front page" is just another document owned by the app but granting everyone read privileges (again, the document would not be encrypted).
+Surely something like Reddit couldn't be built, there are too many people editing at the same time, right?
+Wrong.
+Reddit has that problem today and it works just fine (most of the time).
+One reason threads on Reddit are hierarchical (whether the creators know it or not) is to allow for causal bifurcations in the thread.